api-platform/docs/core/data-persisters.md

 }
 ```

-If service autowiring and autoconfiguration are enabled (it's the case by default), you are done!
+If service autowiring and autoconfiguration are enabled (they are by default), you are done!

 Otherwise, if you use a custom dependency injection configuration, you need to register the corresponding service and add the
-`api_platform.data_persister` tag to it.
+`api_platform.data_persister` tag.
 The `priority` attribute can be used to order persisters.

 ```yaml
 # api/config/services.yaml